wafrelka/ackslack/README.md

 #### Location

-If `ackslack` is invoked with the `--config PATH` option, `PATH` will be used.
+You can pass the config file path via the `--config PATH` option.
-Otherwise, it searches the following places and uses the first one found.
+Otherwise, `ackslack` searches the following paths and uses the first one it finds.

 1. `$USER_CONFIG_DIR/ackslack/ackslack.toml`
 1. `$USER_CONFIG_DIR/ackslack/config.toml`